Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach: Quantum systems knowing mean values

 Here, $\varepsilon_j$ marks the energy gap of spin $j$ with $\sigma_j^z$ its Pauli matrix.
 We set $\varepsilon_A=\varepsilon_B=\varepsilon$ for simplicity. $H_{\rm I}$ represents a charge-conserving interaction between two spins

 where $\eta$ represents the spin–exchange strength and $\sigma_j^{x,y}$ denotes the corresponding Pauli matrices.
-It is straightforward to verify that the free and interaction Hamiltonian commute, $[H_0,H_{\rm I}]=0$, ensuring both the energy and the excitation number operator of each spin $\mathcal{N}_j=(\mathbb{I}-\sigma_j^z)/2$ \cite{Guimaraes.16.PRE,Lu.24.PRA,Guan.25.PRA} are conserved charges during evolution.
-Here, $\mathbb{I}$ denotes a $2\times 2$ identity matrix.
+It is straightforward to verify that the free and interaction Hamiltonian commute, $[H_0,H_{\rm I}]=0$, which implies $[\mathcal{N}_A+\mathcal{N}_B,H_{\rm I}]=0$, where $\mathcal{N}_j=(\mathbb{I}-\sigma_j^z)/2$ with $\mathbb{I}$ denoting a $2\times 2$ identity matrix is the excitation number operator of spin-$j$ \cite{Guimaraes.16.PRE,Lu.24.PRA,Guan.25.PRA}.
+These two commutation relations ensure that both the total mean energy and the total mean number of spin excitations are conserved during evolution.